awillard1/Pen-Test-Tools/xss/readme.md

 These information shall only be used to expand knowledge and not for causing malicious or damaging attacks.

-Did you break out of a tag and script, iframe, img, a, &gt; etc are all blocked?
+Did you break out of a tag and script, iframe, img, a, etc are all blocked by the WAF?
 ==============

 Did they block onerror onload onclick?
 It is important to remember that the basic events work even with elements not part of html.
 Try something like this: